muksiddheswar/Tiny-Python-Projects/README.md

 - Produce beeps in windows.
 - Create a list of files in a location.
 - Create a list of MP3 files in a specific location.
+- Find the innermost list in a list of lists.

 ## Planned Topics